Why should I schedule periodic dental checks?

 How much does a check-up and professional cleaning cost?
 I do not have private health insurance.

-New patients visiting Molonglo Dental Surgery for the first time are entitled to a promotional offer of $199.00 for a check-up and clean session (usual price is $398.00).
+New patients visiting Molonglo Dental Surgery for the first time are entitled to a promotional offer of $235.00 for a check-up and clean session (usual price is $470.00).
 This offer covers your dental check-up, clean, fluoride treatment and, if required, 2 free x-rays.
-Please refer to the promotion page to find out more
+This offer includes a complementary oral hygiene kit and oral cancer screening.
+Please refer to the promotion page to find out more.

 How much does a root canal treatment cost?